🇬🇧 English

 int targetColor = 0xFF00FF00; // Green

-// You can use the Util.getMeasuringTimeMs(); function to get the current time in seconds.
+// You can use the Util.getMeasuringTimeMs() function to get the current time in milliseconds.

 // "lerp" simply means "linear interpolation", which is a fancy way of saying "blend".